 Rika Sato was untouchable, or so she told herself.
 At eighteen, she was Hoshikawa High’s queen, her beauty a weapon, her cruelty a crown.
 Miki’s disappearance had shaken her, Yuto’s death—ruled a gym accident—had cracked her armor, but Rika didn’t break.

 She saw Kana in her dreams, felt her cold fingers in the dark, but she pushed it down, buried it under makeup and defiance.
-She carried an omamori from Meiji Shrine, its silk pouch tucked into her bra, and avoided Hoshikawa Station like it was cursed.
+She carried an omamori from Meiji Shrine, its silk pouch tucked into her bra.
+She avoided Hoshikawa Station like it was cursed.
 But fear was a parasite, burrowing deeper each day.

 It was Halloween, and Rika was at a club in Shibuya, the bass thumping like a heartbeat, the air thick with smoke and cheap perfume.
 She was dressed as a vampire, her lips blood-red, her black dress clinging to her curves.